Q: If I miss a class can I make it up?

 Q: What will my puppy learn in puppy kindergarten?

 A: The primary focus of Puppy Kindergarten is teaching your pup essential socialization with dogs, people, strange noises, handling, and all of the many things they will face throughout their lives.
 You will master important techniques needed to solve puppy biting and potty training issues, and you will be introduced to all the basics of raising a well-behaved pup.
 Sit, Down, Touch, Come, Stay, Leave it, Take it, Drop, leash training, and other fundamental skills are introduced and problem solving strategies for issues like jumping, pulling, barking, and hyperactivity are addressed.

 Q: My dog pulls on leash.
 Do you recommend a particular harness or leash?

 A: Absolutely.
 We carry all of the products that we recommend in our store at 76 W 85th street.
 Stop by and we can show you which options are best for you and your dog.

 Q: When and where do you hold workshops?

 A: Please check the website or sign up for our news letter to receive this info.
 Generally, we hold a workshop every couple of months at one of our class location.

 Q: What is a dog training apprentice?

 A: A dog training apprentice is “in training” with our senior trainers.
 You may see them if they are shadowing one of our head trainers.
-If you are interested in joining our apprenticeship program, please send a resume and a letter explaining why you are interested in the program to email@example.com
+If you are interested in joining our apprenticeship program, please click here.

 Q: How do I know which class is best for my dog?